sahithyandev/s3/src/content/docs/data-communication-and-networking/15-information-redundancy.md

 A systematic way of representing data using specific patterns of bits.

 Usually, redundant bits are included with the original data.
-Additional bits are included to enable the detection, and sometimes correction of errors that may occur during transmission.
-The receiver can determine whether the data has been altered and, depending on the code's properties, may be able to reconstruct the original information even if some bits have been corrupted.
+To enable the detection, and sometimes correction, of errors that may occur during transmission.

 ### Separability